wowaTYPO3/website-crawler/README.md

 - The script loads configuration from `crawler_config.conf`
 - It interactively prompts for the URL of the website to crawl
 - Optionally allows setting a custom crawling depth (defaults to configuration value)
+- Downloads and processes the website's robots.txt file
+- Respects crawling rules specified in robots.txt
-- Downloads all pages of the specified domain up to the defined depth
+- Downloads all allowed pages of the specified domain up to the defined depth
 - Processes HTML files in parallel for better performance
 - Extracts and saves plain text content to a text file
 - The generated text file includes the domain name and the current date